oguzhan-yilmaz/karpenter-eks-vpc-secondary-cidr/docs/eksdemo-secondary-cidr-and-cni-custom-netwoking/README.md

 - This configuration **keeps nodes and pods IP addresses in the different CIDR blocks**.
 - AWS VPCs has a default CIDR block, and you can add a secondary CIDR block to the VPC.
-- We will use the secondary CIDR block for the pods, and the default CIDR block for the nodes.
+- We will use the secondary CIDR block for the pods, and the default CIDR block of the VPC for the nodes.
-  - Secondary CIDR will have `/19` mask so for 3 subnets we can have available IP count of `3*8190` or `24570` for our pods.
+  - Secondary CIDR will have 3 subnets with `/19` mask, so we can have available IP count of `3*8190~=24570` for our pods.
 - This tutorial also includes karpenter configuration for make use of the secondary CIDR block.
 - This demo is for pre `v0.32` or `v1alpha` Karpenter version, but should work fine for AWS CNI and ENIConfig.